File Identification

 Below are descriptions for the different sections shown in the File Information panel:

-• FileInfo.com Information: File Viewer Plus is linked to the FileInfo.com database, which provides information about thousands of different file types.
-If the file extension (e.g., .DOCX, .PDF, .JPG etc.) matches a file extension from the FileInfo.com database, then this section displays matching file types.
-Note that there are some file extensions that have multiple file types.
-For example, a .DAT file could be one of several different types.
-If you would like to read more about the file type, click the View at FileInfo.com button.
+• FileInfo.com Information: Displays information from FileInfo.com, an online database of thousands of different file types.
+If the file extension (e.g., .DOCX, .PDF, .JPG etc.) matches an extension from FileInfo.com, this section displays matching file types.
+Some file extensions have multiple file type associations and therefore will display multiple file types.
+For example, a .DAT file may be one of several different types.
+To read more about the file type, click View at FileInfo.com.

 Opening Unsupported Files